 Sleep deprivation is one of the most dreaded things about early parenting.
 We love (and need) our beauty sleep.

-As it turns out, lack of sleep, or lack of quality sleep, affect the way you feel, the way you think and your overall health.
+As it turns out, lack of sleep, or lack of quality sleep, affects the way you feel, the way you think, and your overall health.

 How are you supposed to take care of another human, when you feel so tired?

 I was grumpy, I cried all the time, I was bickering with my husband.
 And he was also turning into a sleep-deprived blob.

 Yet there was this tiny, colicky, baby who needed us, and we had to grin and bear it.
 We didn’t know what to do.

 The most powerful (and common) advice for new parents is to sleep whenever your baby sleeps if that’s possible at all.